SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_method.png)

 1. On the Create Distribution page fill out the following:
     * Under Origin Settings, fill in the **Origin Domain Name**.
 Use the value displayed in the tracking domains section of the SparkPost UI.
 E.g.: for SparkPost US, this would be `spgo.io`; for SparkPost EU, this would be `eu.spgo.io`.
+For PowerMTA+Signals, refer to your PowerMTA User Guide.

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_origin_domain_name.png)